Crusty Fluffy Cob Loaf (plant-based)

 Make the dough for the first rise

-- In a small non-metal bowl, mix the yeast, sugar, and hottest tap water.
+- In a small non-metal bowl, mix the yeast, sugar, and water.
 Stir gently and let it sit for 5 minutes to bloom into a thick foam.

 - Add the rest of the ingredients and work it into a nice ball of dough.

-- Knead it for at least 10 minutes on a lightly floured board (set a timer) until the dough is nice and smooth and soft.
+- Knead it for at least 10 minutes on a lightly oiled board (set a timer) until the dough is nice and smooth and soft.

-- Put it in a lightly oiled bowl, cover with a tea towel, and set in a warm dry place for 2 hours to triple in size.
+- Put it in a lightly oiled bowl, cover with a tea towel, and set in a warm dry place for 1-2 hours to double in size.